Customizing Pipelines

 NOTE: It is up to the container to determine how and where to upload the files.

-In the example below we will write a custom uploader to trigger a lambda with the contents of each file
+In the example below we will write a custom uploader to trigger a lambda for each file with the body set to the contents of the file.

 Creating a custom uploader